 Preparing Walls for Paint

-Nobody likes paint prep, but it's a must if you want your newly painted walls to be durable and look awesome.
-Paint doesn't bond well to dirty walls so the first step is to clean them if needed.
-Regular dish soap, or TSP, are both good options for removing grime from walls.
+Nobody likes paint prep, but it's very important if you want your newly painted walls to be durable and look awesome.
+Paint doesn't bond well to dirty walls, so the first step is to clean them if needed.
+Regular dish soap, Krud Kutter, or TSP, are all good options for removing grime from walls.
 Let the walls fully dry before doing any drywall repairs.

 Sand the Walls

-Always wear a respirator while sanding.
-A dust mask is fine too, but a respirator is better.
-Sanding dust is really bad for your lungs.
-Most paints contain silica particles, which can cause silicosis from long-term exposure.
+Always wear a respirator while sanding walls and patching compound.
+A dust mask works too, but a respirator protects your lungs better.
+Most paints contain silica particles, which can cause silicosis and cancer from long-term exposure.

-Use Easy Sand drywall compound (powder form) that comes in a bag.
-You can buy this product at any major home improvement store.
-I use the 20-minute version the most.
-The patches dry in twenty minutes for sanding.
+The best patching material for drywall hole repair is Easy Sand drywall compound (powder form) that comes in a bag.
+You can buy this product at any major home improvement store selling drywall supplies.
+I use the 20-minute version the most because the patches dry in only twenty minutes for sanding.
 You'll need a mud pan to mix the compound with water.

 Fill Nail and Screw Holes

-The best way to repair bigger cracks in drywall is with fiber glass drywall tape or paper tape.
-In my experience, paper drywall tape works better because the small holes in fiberglass tape allow the crack to reform again over time.
+The best way to repair big cracks in drywall is with fiberglass drywall tape or paper tape.
+In my experience, paper drywall tape works better than fiberglass mesh tape with small holes that allow the crack to reform again over time.

-To permanently fix big cracks with drywall tape, lightly gouge the entire length of the crack with a taping knife to level it with the surface.
-Fill the crack with compound and place a piece of drywall tape directly over the crack, pressing down on the tape with your knife to squeeze out the excess compound underneath.
+To permanently fix big cracks with drywall tape, lightly gouge the entire length of the crack with a taping knife so nothing protrudes from the surface.
+Pre-fill the crack with compound and place a piece of drywall tape directly over it, pressing down on the tape with your knife to squeeze out the excess compound underneath.
 Apply two to three coats of joint compound over the tape, sand, prime, and paint.